 Not all grocery stores in France are this way so just keep your eyes open and see what shoppers around you are doing.
 Some stores do weigh and price your produce at the register.
 If there are little stations to weigh your produce and print a sticker in the produce section, it’s not optional!
 Do it so you don’t embarrass yourself at the register.
 French grocery shopping is always an adventure but it’s always best to know as much as you can before you go.

 8. Remember milk and eggs are room temperature.

 Looking for milk and eggs?
 You’ll find them in a regular old aisle and not in the refrigerated section.
 That’s because eggs in France are processed differently than they are in the USA and it’s completely safe to leave them at room temperature.
 The protective coating that’s washed off in the USA is left on in France keeping bacteria out.
 As for the milk, unopened UHT milk (ultra-high temperature) can be kept at room temperature due to the way it’s processed and packaged.

 In my local supermarket, the eggs are right next to the milk although sometimes you can find certain types of milk in the refrigerated section.
 So when in search of eggs in milk, stay where it’s warm and you’ll find both.

 9. The good bread is at the boulangerie.

 While many grocery stores have a bakery section, pop into your local boulangerie for top-notch baguettes.
-The grocery store baguettes are great in a pinch (and trust me, most are better than the ones you’d find in the US) but if you want truly spectacular bread, steer clear of the baguettes you find in the supermarket.
-And once you’re at the boulangerie, make sure you know how to buy a baguette!
+The grocery store baguettes are great in a pinch (and trust me, most are better than the ones you’d find in the US) but aren’t usually made from scratch at the store.
+They dough is made elsewhere and then baked at the store and there’s no shame in grocery store bread.
+If you want truly spectacular bread, steer clear of the baguettes you find in the supermarket and make the trip to an actual bakery.
+Once you’re at the boulangerie, make sure you know how to buy a baguette!